 Many people know of the acronym “FMLA” and maybe even a few have heard “CFRA” tossed around, but what are they?
 What do they cover?
 And most importantly, can you use them?
-The Family and Medical Leave Act (“FMLA”) and California Family Rights Act (“CFRA”) are laws passed by the Federal government and State government for your benefit and the following article will give a brief overview of the two.
+The California Family Rights Act (“CFRA”) and Family Medical Leave Act (FMLA) are laws passed by the State and Federal government for your benefit and the following article will give a brief overview of each law.

 What are the benefits of the FMLA/CFRA?